wkorando/presentations/to-java-n-and-beyond/intro.md

 ## Agenda
 * New Language Features
 * New Runtime Features
-* Deprecations, Removals, & other changes to know about
+* Deprecations, Removals, & other changes to know about
 * The Future